nuodb/nuodb-helm-charts/docs/HowToArchiveJournal.md

 NOTE: NuoDB also requires the NuoDB admin layer, which is also a StatefulSet but won't be directly involved in this migration process.

 There will be a number of PersistentVolumeClaims.
-- 1 PVC for the NoHotCopy SM
+- 1 PVC for the NoHotCopy Storage Manager
-- 2 PVCs for the HotCopy SM
+- 2 PVCs for the HotCopy Storage Manager
 - 1 PVC for the admin layer

 ```shell